BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 ### Decrypting a Message from Your Partner Using Your D and C Key Values

 Given a set of integers that are values encrypted by your partner using your public key, write a program that decrypts each of those values (using a loop!) and decrypt to the original secret message.
 Decide on a way to determine when you are finished so that you exit the loop nicely.
-Write down how you decided to do this!  **For example, you can read each encrypted `int` value from the user keyboard using the `Scanner`, and enter a negative number to indicate that you have finished reading.
+Write down how you decided to do this!  **For example, you can read each encrypted `long` value from the user keyboard using the `Scanner`, and enter a negative number to indicate that you have finished reading.
 Continue reading and decrypting characters in a loop `while` the input is not negative!**

 The procedure to do this is similar to that used to encrypt each character, except that the value to be decrypted is the encrypted value of the ASCII value used before, and the key is the private key (D, C) associated with the public key that was used to encrypt it.
-You can cast the ASCII int value you obtain back to a char, and either print it or concatenate it with a `String`.
+You can cast the ASCII value you obtain as a `long` back to a char, and either print it or concatenate it with a `String`.

 **Hint: You will encrypt data using your partner's public key values `E` and `C`, and decrypt usnig your own private key values `D` and `C`.
 The values of `C` will not be the same, since they are for two different keys (your partner's and your own)!**